-We are therefore significantly concerned with the USTR's October 25, 2023, announcement in a press statement of its withdrawal of support for foundational digital trade policies, including with respect to enabling cross-border data flows, avoiding forced data localization mandates, protecting source code, and ensuring that digital products are not unduly discriminated against.
-Stepping away from the negotiating table weakens the global competitiveness of U.S. startups and small businesses and cedes leadership to countries like China that remain at the table, buoying anti-democratic and oppressive governance proposals and policies that directly contradict U.S. policies, including those just agreed to by the United States in the G7.
-The contradictory announcement also damages U.S. leadership and standing across multilateral policy fora like the WTO as well as in bilateral negotiations with important trading partners.
+We are therefore significantly concerned with the USTR's withdrawal of its support for foundational digital trade policies, including with respect to enabling cross-border data flows, avoiding forced data localization mandates, protecting source code, and ensuring that digital products are not unduly discriminated against.
+Stepping away from the negotiating table weakens the global competitiveness of U.S. startups and small businesses, cedes leadership to countries like China that remain engaged, and buoys anti-democratic and oppressive governance proposals and policies that directly contradict U.S. policies, including those just agreed to by the United States in the G7.
+Even more recently, the USTR's contradictory positioning has been exacerbated by its decision to ignore numerous digital trade barriers in jurisdictions abroad in its annual National Trade Estimate Report on Foreign Trade Barriers, contrary to the plain language of Section 181 of the Trade Act of 1974.
+Unfortunately, on net, the Administration's unfortunately policy shift has damaged, and continues to damage, U.S. leadership and standing across multilateral policy fora like the WTO as well as in bilateral negotiations with important trading partners.
 The decision further sets a concerning precedent that may not end with digital trade priorities, including affecting enforcement of the United States-Mexico-Canada Agreement (USMCA) and creating a potential path for USTR's reversal on advancing American trade interests in other areas.

-At this pivotal moment, it is vital that the Administration reassure the American small business community, trading partners, and others that its support for digital trade policies will continue.
-At minimum, the Administration should complete appropriate interagency processes and formally seek public input before initiating sweeping policy changes on digital trade.
+It is vital that Congress and the Administration reassure the American small business community, trading partners, and others that its support for digital trade policies will continue.
+We request your assistance in ensuring that the Administration complete appropriate interagency processes and formally seek public input before initiating sweeping policy changes on digital trade.